abenjiro/ben-quiz/README.md

-#BEN QUIZ APPLICATION
+# Ben Quiz Application

+Ben Quiz is a software application designed to create and manage quizzes for users.

+## Description
-This quiz application has a default mode with a defined time set to questions.
-After completing the quiz, your score, together with a list of all wrong answers will be seen.

-The application allows the user configure his/her own time and number of questions.
+This quiz application features a default mode with a predefined time limit for each question.
+Upon completing the quiz, users will receive their score and a list of all incorrect answers.
+The application also allows users to customize the time limit and the number of questions to suit their preferences.

-Bens Quiz provides a simple graphical chart of your score after quiz over.
+Ben's Quiz includes a graphical chart that visually represents the user's score upon quiz completion.

-##Installation
+## Getting Started

+### Dependencies

-Runs on most current browsers.
+* Runs on most current browsers.
 Google Chrome preferred.

+### Installing

+* No installation needed.
+All you need is browser.
+* Download ben-quiz zipped folder

+### Executing program

+* Open Ben-Quiz folder
+* Open index.html to launch the app

 ##Usage

-Open Quiz folder.
-open index.html to launch the app.

-#default mode
+#Default Mode

-Click on start button below, on application launch to start the quiz.
+Starting the Quiz: Click the "Start" button below to begin the quiz.

-The default timer is 25 seconds for the whole number of questions in the quiz.
+Timer: The default timer is set to 25 seconds for all questions in the quiz.

-The total number of questions are currently 10.
+Number of Questions: The quiz currently consists of 10 questions.

-Click on reset to start the whole process again in default mode.
+Resetting the Quiz: Click "Reset" to restart the quiz in default mode.

-#configuration mode
+#Configuration Mode
-On the extreme right of the application, click on the blue settings button.
+Accessing Settings:On the extreme right of the application, click the blue settings button.

-A modal will pop up.
+Configuring the Quiz: A modal will pop up with two entry fields:
-The modal has two entery fields.
-	1. New Timer: set your new time in `seconds` for the whole number of questions to answer.
+New Timer: Set your new time in seconds for the entire quiz.
-	2. Total Questions: set your new total number of questions to answer.
+Total Questions: Set the new total number of questions.

-		NB: You cannot set your total number questions beyond what is in the system.
+Note: The total number of questions cannot exceed the available questions in the system.

-Click on the apply button on the modal to accept new changes to timer and questions.
+Applying Changes: Click the "Apply" button on the modal to accept the new timer and question configurations.

-On-success notification, click on start button to begin your quiz with new configurations.
+Upon successful configuration, click the "Start" button to begin the quiz with the new settings.

-NB:
-	On resetting the quiz, user has to set new config each time else will run in default mode.
+#Important Notes
+Resetting the quiz will revert to the default mode, requiring new configurations each time.
-	It is best to answer all questions on time to see all your corrections.
+It is advisable to answer all questions within the given time to review all corrections.

-##Built With

-Bootstrap 4
-Javascript
-toastr
-Chart js
+## Dev Tools
+**Bootstrap 4**
+**Javascript**
+**toastr**
+**Chart js**